jade-y-liang/no-plan-pantry/README.md

 ```bash
 scrapy crawl property_spider -o results.csv
 ```
 Note that the parse() method only extracted 8 urls from this page.
-It's unclear why this is the case.
 There are more listings on the first page that should've been extracted.
+This may be due to how realtor.com displays listings dynamically using JavaScript, which prevents us from scraping all listings from the initial HTML source.
+To fix this issue, we may need to use tools such as Selenium or Splash from Scrapy.